What Is Asthma?

 Asthma Diagnosis and Treatment

-If you suspect that you have asthma, see your asthma specialist.
+If you suspect that you have asthma, see your asthma specialist, also known as a pulmonologist.
 He or she can examine you and run tests for asthma to determine if you have it.

-If an asthma diagnosis is made, there are many asthma treatments available to make you feel better and improve the underlying problems that caused the asthma.
+If an asthma diagnosis is made, there are many asthma treatments available to relieve your symptoms.